Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

 4. Spray Falls

 Spray Falls drops 70 feet directly into Lake Superior — the only waterfall in the park that falls straight into the lake rather than into a river or stream.
-It sits roughly 1.75 miles northeast of Chapel Beach.
-Like Bridalveil Falls, it has very limited visibility from land — the North Country Trail overlook doesn’t give you a real view.
-From a kayak at water level, directly under the falls, the scale is genuinely spectacular.
-Below the falls, the 1856 shipwreck Superior rests on the lake bottom — visible in clear conditions through the gin-clear water.
-Spray Falls is the furthest-east stop on most guided tours.
+It sits roughly 1.75 miles northeast of Chapel Beach and has very limited visibility from land.
+From a kayak at water level, directly below the falls, the scale is genuinely spectacular.
+Below the falls, the 1856 shipwreck Superior rests on the lake bottom — visible in clear conditions through gin-clear water.
+In 2026, Pictured Rocks Kayaking added a dedicated Spray Falls tour, launching from Indian Head and paddling past Grand Portal and Battleship Row — the only outfitter able to offer this route.

 Spray Falls at Pictured Rocks National Lakeshore dropping 70 feet directly into Lake Superior seen from a kayak